2022 Russian mobilization: Exodus of Russians

 Russian citizens reportedly purchased plane tickets to other countries following the mobilization.
 Before the televised address of Russian President Vladimir Putin, all air tickets to Istanbul on 21 September, as well as almost all tickets to Yerevan, were sold.
 Russia's Federal Security Service stated that 261,000 Russians had already left Russia as of 26 September.
-On 6 October, the Kremlin denied reports that 700,000 Russians have fled the country since Putin announced the mobilisation order.
+On 6 October, the Kremlin denied reports that 700,000 Russians have fled the country since Putin announced the mobilization order.

 After the announcement of mobilization, many kilometers of traffic jams formed at Russia's borders with Kazakhstan, Georgia, Belarus, Finland and Mongolia: along the Georgian border, vehicles were lined up for at least 10 km and near Kazakhstan, cars were abandoned as motorists fled.
 Finland, Poland and the Baltic Countries announced they would not offer refuge to Russians fleeing mobilization.
 Chair of the Senate of Kazakhstan Mäulen Äşimbaev announced that Kazakhstan would not issue permanent residence permits to Russian citizens evading mobilization without permission from the Russian government.
 More than 200,000 Russian men fled to Kazakhstan.
 In the first week after the announcement, Georgia took in the most refugees.
 Two men fled Russia by boat, landing in the small town of Gambell, Alaska on 4 October and sought for asylum.

 On 27 September 2022, White House press secretary Karine Jean-Pierre encouraged Russian men trying to escape being called up to fight in Ukraine to apply for asylum in the United States.
+In early 2023, the Biden administration resumed deportations of Russians who had fled Russia due to mobilization and political persecution.
+Texas-based attorney Jennifer Scarborough said that "Fleeing the draft can actually be a valid claim for asylum.
+If we’re against this war [in Ukraine], then why are we saying that Russia has a right to conduct this draft and deport people to fight in this draft and to fight in Ukraine?
+I don’t understand how you put those two policies side by side."

 Russians heading to South Korea by boat in hopes of evading Putin's mobilization have been denied entry in most cases.

 In December 2022, Kazakhstan reportedly deported a Russian citizen, a former presidential guard, who fled mobilization; Kazakhstan denied his asylum claim in late November while human rights activists have said that the country's law on refugees allows him to stay in Kazakhstan while his lawyers appeal.
+Kazakhstan and Kyrgyzstan agreed to share personal data of Russians fleeing mobilization and persecution with the Russian government.